The Original Entrance

 In its later use as a small Roman bath, there was no connection to the Greek Temple to its left and nowhere for there ever to have been one, because of a deep trench, the entrance to the tunnel complex. directly behind the wall.
 Bathers could remain completely unaware of what was there.

-On closer inspection metal staples or sprags can be seen set into the opus reticulatum, which once held a false façade, now missing.
+On closer inspection metal staples called sprags can be seen set into the opus reticulatum, which once held a decorated false façade, now missing.

 Where is the Heat Source?

 The two adjacent pictures show a funnel section at the back of the bath area.
-Set into the floor is a buried pipe with a drainage lip cemented onto it.
-It seems likely that the funnel was for regulating the heat, while the drainage lip is for liquid condensation.
+Set into the floor below it is a buried pipe with a drainage lip cemented onto it.
+It seems likely that these features were for regulating heat and the drainage lip simply for liquid condensation to drip out of the lowest point of the hypocaust floor.

-The picture below shows that a suitable channel exists for hot steam entry, in the wall adjacent to the Tholos, which likewise obtained its heat from the front of the building, not from inside the hill.
+The picture below shows that a suitable channel exists for hot steam entry, in the wall adjacent to the Tholos, which also can be soon to have obtained its heat from the front of the building and not from inside the hill, as the conventional interpretation proposes.